 This can be a great strategy if you have unlimited capital and unlimited time.
 Maybe in ten years you’ll have your perfect product.
 Sorry for the sarcasm but I just wanted to drive home the point.
-Obviously, no one has unlimited money or time so this strategy is almost always a bad idea (Steve Jobs may be a notable exception).
+Obviously, no one has unlimited money or time so this strategy is almost always a bad idea.

 I find that it’s also helpful to begin by listing every feature you’d like to include.
-Then do the work to estimate the production cost for each feature.
-Based on your results, you can then make a better decision on which features you should include in your product.
+Then, do the work to estimate the cost for each feature.
+Based on your results, you can then make a better decision on which features you should include.

 Don’t promise something until you have it in your hands.
 Regardless of when your development team says something will be ready, it’s best not to promise anything until you have tested the product yourself.

 Many entrepreneurs think if only I had more money I could quickly and easily launch my product.
 There’s no doubt about it, money is a huge obstacle for most new businesses, especially those developing new hardware products.

 When doing small batch manufacturing in the beginning your profit margins will be low or even non-existent.
 This is because you’re not yet getting the advantage of economies of scale.
 As your manufacturing volume increases, your cost per unit will decrease significantly.

-Once you have manufacturing (and sales) flowing smoothly, you’ll likely begin spending considerable time striving to lower your production costs without sacrificing product quality.
+Once you have manufacturing (and sales) flowing smoothly, you’ll likely begin spending a considerable amount of time striving to lower your production costs without sacrificing product quality.
 This is how you increase your profit margins.

 Underestimating the production cost is one of two elements leading to the low profit margins I just discussed.
 You only have two knobs to turn in order to adjust your profit margin – either decrease your cost of goods sold (COGS), or increase your sales price.